noeyislearning/noeyislearning/README.md

 <div align="center">

-##### Greetings! 👋🏻 I'm Noey, a dedicated back-end engineer and a computer engineering professor with a experience in the tech industry.
+##### Greetings! 👋🏻 I'm Noey, a software developer and a computer engineering professor with a experience in the tech industry.
 Currently, I am transitioning into a career in Machine Learning Engineering.

 </div>